-That means you must have photo ID and other documents, because the whole transfer and Settlement process is now done by the “Lands Titles Office” (LPI) electronically.
+That means you must have photo ID and other documents, because the whole transfer and Settlement process is now done by the “Lands Titles Office” (LPI) electronically – the PEXA system.

 15. BEFORE EXCHANGE

-A discussion and decision should be made with your Advisors and the Real Estate Agent as to whether Exchange is going to be by way of a “Cooling Off Period”, or by way of Section 66W Certificate (which means the Purchaser is completely ready).
+A decision should be made with your Advisors and the Agent as to whether Exchange is by a “Cooling Off Period” –

 The S 66W is preferred as the “Cooling Off” type only binds the Vendor.

-Both Vendor and Purchaser have signed the “Contract for Sale of Land” and those documents are now swapped.
+Both Vendor and Purchaser have signed the “Contract for Sale of Land”.Those documents are now swapped – “Exchanged”!

 17. AFTER EXCHANGE

-After Exchange and before Settlement, the Purchasers Conveyancer/Solicitor then checks things such as the validity of the Title and any other formal matters that might go to Title.
+After Exchange and before Settlement, the Purchasers Conveyancer/Solicitor then checks things such as the validity of the Title and other formal matters to Title.

 Assuming that is all clear the matter then proceeds to Settlement.

-The Conveyancer/Solicitor’s for the Purchaser/Vendor agree to meet electronically.
+The Conveyancer/Solicitors for the Buyer/Seller agree to meet electronically.

-Now, the former owner, the Vendor, has their money $!
+Now, the former owner, the Seller, has their money $!
+Keys are handed over.

-THE PURCHASER has become the new registered Owner.
+THE BUYER has become the new registered Owner.